Skip to main content

 NZ Government in its blueprint document

-Future Ready: Life Online is fully funded by MBIE and Upskills delivers it on behalf of Auckland Unlimited.
-The programme is unique because it teaches digital literacy in a Pacific cultural context.
+Future Ready: Life Online is a unique programme because it teaches digital literacy in a Pacific cultural context.
 Thriving online depends on skills and confidence.

 “In order for our Pasifika people to move with the times, we need to also move with technology or we will be left behind.
 Learning basic online skills is just the beginning of a whole new world that will help participants save time and money.”